 Remove Track This will remove the track from the current view.
-You can add it again by dragging it from the Navigation Area into the track list view or by pressing Undo (\(\sigma\)).
+You can add it again by dragging it from the Navigation Area into the track list view or by pressing Undo ( $\mathbb{Q}$ ).

 Include More Tracks This will allow you to add other track sets to your current track set.
 Please note that the information in the track will still be stored in its original track set.
-This means that including a track in this way is adding a reference to this track in another track set.
-This could be for example to include the SNP track from another sample to your current analysis.
-Once added, use the Organize Tracks option described below to select which of the tracks in the track set to show.
+This means that you by including a track in this way at the same time is adding a reference to this track in another track set.
+An example of this could be the inclusion of a SNP track from another sample to your current analysis.